SPI 530. Liturgical Writing as Spiritual, Theological, and Prophetic Act. (1-3 h)

 When St. Augustine penned his Confessions, he began a genre of Christian writing that has continued to this day.
 Part literature course, part writer’s workshop, this course will introduce students to examples of literary nonfiction whose subject is faith.
 We will study narrative structure, voice, character development, scene, and dialogue—all tools of the writer’s craft—and discuss how those tools can be employed to create compelling stories of religious experience.
 Students will workshop their own essays, and will also be introduced to a variety of writers (Christian and otherwise) whose modern spiritual narratives form part of our current cultural dialogue.

-A study of the principles of the spiritual life as presented in the works of selected contemporary writers.
+A study of the principles of the spiritual life as presented in the works of selected spiritual writers.

 SPI 678.
 Christian Mysticism.
 (3 h)